Ioannis Rallis: Greek collaborators

 All three administrators during the occupation (Georgios Tsolakoglou, Konstantinos Logothetopoulos and Ioannis Rallis) presided over what was in effect a puppet government (1941–1944) completely subordinate to the Nazi occupation authorities.
 Thus, they all failed to prevent the Nazis from imposing heavy "reconstruction" fees on Greece, paid eventually by the confiscation of crops and precipitating a terrible famine that according to the Red Cross, cost the lives of about 250,000 people (mainly in the urban areas of the country).
 However, the Germans had no deliberate plan of starvation of the Greeks.

 Imprisonment and death

 After the liberation of Greece, Rallis was sentenced to life imprisonment for collaboration and treason.
 He died in prison in 1946.

 Personal life

 Ioannis Rallis's son Georgios Rallis became prime minister during 1980–1981.
 In 1947, Georgios published a book entitled Ioannis Rallis Speaks from the Grave, which consisted of a remorseful text written by his father during his imprisonment.
+A womanizer, during his tenure as Quisling prime minister he had an affair with stage actress Eleni Papadaki.
+His relationship caused a sensation in the Athens of the time, fueled by the antagonistic left-wing press.